Dear readers of ADxS.org, please forgive the disruption.

 • Hypertension (metabolic syndrome X) 63

-• And so can cause osteoporosis63
+• And can thus cause osteoporosis63

 • Hypoththalamic-pituitary-gonadal axis58

-• Thereby disturbance reproduction in the male
+• Thereby disrupting reproduction in men

 • Bone and muscle growth58

 3.2.3.
-Cortisol inhibits stress systems
+Cortisol inhibits the stress systems

 3.2.3.1.
-Cortisol inhibits HPA axis
+Cortisol inhibits the HPA axis

 • CRH